East Span Lighting

 - Poles were designed to visually reflect the aesthetics of the Self-Anchored Suspension Span’s faceted main tower

 - Light poles range from 23 to 65 feet in height

 - Poles vary in weight from 2,500 to 7,500 pounds

 - The East Span will have a total of 1,521 light fixtures

 - 400 light fixtures on the Self-Anchored Suspension Span's main cable

 - The light fixtures were designed and fabricated by Musco Sports Lighting, based in Oskaloosa, Iowa

-- Placement of fixtures and light bulbs create an even wash of white light across the roadway to provide safer driving conditions for motorists
+- Placement of fixtures and light bulbs create an even wash of white light across the roadway to provide safer driving conditions and protect motorists from glare

 - Each light fixture houses 25 to 50 light-emitting diodes (LEDs), for a total of more than 48,000 LEDs in this lighting system